openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 | last-event     | person-id            | String       | Read-only  | Id of the person the event is about (if any)                                                                                                |

 (*) This channel is configurable : low, poor, high.
+(**) This channel handles the REFRESH command for on demand update.

 **Supported channels for the Presence Camera thing:**